leegeunhyeok/craby/docs/guide/introduction.md

 # Introduction

 :::warning

-This project is currently under development and is in early alpha.
+This project is currently under development and is in early beta.
 For more information about the stable release, please refer to the following [link](https://github.com/leegeunhyeok/craby/issues/1)

 :::

 ## What is Craby?

-**Craby** is a type-safe Rust development tool for React Native that bridges the gap between JavaScript and native code.
-It automatically generates Rust and C++ code based on TypeScript NativeModule schemas and integrates with **pure C++ TurboModule**—no platform-specific interop like `ObjCTurboModule` or `JavaTurboModule` required.
+Craby is a type-safe Rust development tool for React Native.
+It automatically generates Rust/C++ bindings from TypeScript schemas and integrates directly with **pure C++ TurboModule**, bypassing platform-specific layers like `ObjCTurboModule` and `JavaTurboModule`.

 ## Motivation

 React Native provides [TurboModule](https://reactnative.dev/docs/turbo-native-modules-introduction), a JSI (JavaScript Interface) integration layer built on C++.
 To support platform-specific languages (Kotlin/Java for Android, Objective-C/Swift for iOS), it implements compatibility layers like `ObjCTurboModule` and `JavaTurboModule`, which introduce some overhead compared to pure C++ implementations.

-Craby was created to address this performance gap by enabling direct integration with pure C++ TurboModules using [Rust](https://rust-lang.org).
+Craby was created to address this performance gap by enabling direct integration with pure C++ TurboModule using [Rust](https://rust-lang.org).
 By bypassing platform compatibility layers and leveraging Rust/C++ FFI, it aims to deliver zero-overhead performance.

 For most use cases requiring platform-specific features (e.g., camera access, sensors, native UI components), TurboModule remains the better choice.
 However, when maximum performance is critical—such as efficient large-scale data processing, cryptographic operations, or real-time data parsing—Craby offers a compelling alternative.

-### The Solution

 Craby solves these problems by: